Our customers have been hired by:

-Outlines for resumes are like blueprints for houses: make one mistake, and the whole thing falls apart.
+Outlines for resumes are like blueprints for houses: make one mistake, and the entire thing falls apart.
 You don't want that to happen to your prospective career!
 Where do you begin?
 How do you even make a resume outline?
 Which sections do you include or skip?
 Is there a sample you could copy?

-Don't worry.
 This guide won't just help you avoid mistakes in your resume outline.
 It will help you create just the right outline to build a solid, job-winning resume.
-Recruiters will beg to interview you.
+Recruiters will beg to interview you!

 - How to outline resumes from top to bottom, step by step.

 - Easy resume outline examples to create the best resumes for every profession.

 - How to make an outline for a resume that will land you more interviews.